lordstimpa/SPA-Game-Project/README.md

 This project was a challenge for us with the main reason of using new technologies such as SignalR and Identity Authentication.

 We upheld a high intensity in our development process because we had high goals when delving into this project.
-Initially we had planned to create a multiplayer game but we had to adapt to the time-frame of the project.
-Instead we created a single-player game that consist of a global-chat and leaderboard.
+Initially, we had planned to create a multiplayer game but we had to adapt to the time frame of the project.
+Instead, we created a single-player game that consist of a global chat and leaderboard.

 #### Workflow

-- We had continous daily stand-ups during the entire development process
+- We had continuous daily stand-ups during the entire development process
 - We created a fitting Kanban board for our team which we updated weekly
-- In the start of our project we did a lot of pair-programming, as we had created a lot of different functionalites we had to work more individually
+- At the start of our project we did a lot of pair programming, as we had created a lot of different functionalities we had to work more individually
 - If we had any obstacles then we slammed our heads together and worked it through as a team

 #### Improvements

 We made a major mistake in trying to use technologies in an advanced setting without having enough knowledge about why's and how's.

-What we should have done was to study the documentation and compare other developers code to get a good grip on the fundamentals of the technology.
+What we should have done was to study the documentation and compare other developer's code to get a good grip on the fundamentals of the technology.

 ## Tools